Pyrethrin: Toxicity

 Pyrethrins are among the safest insecticides on the market due to their rapid degradation in the environment.

 Similarities between the chemistry of pyrethrins and synthetic pyrethroids include a similar mode of action and almost identical toxicity to insects (i.e., both pyrethrins and pyrethroids induce a toxic effect within the insect by acting on sodium channels).

 Some differences in the chemistry between pyrethrins and synthetic pyrethroids have the result that synthetic pyrethroids have relatively longer environmental persistence than do pyrethrins.
 Pyrethrins have shorter environmental persistence than synthetic pyrethroids because their chemical structure is more susceptible to the presence of UV light and changes in pH.

 The use of pyrethrin in products such as natural insecticides and pet shampoo, for its ability to kill fleas, increases the likelihood of toxicity in mammals that are exposed.
 Medical cases have emerged showing fatalities from the use of pyrethrin, prompting many organic farmers to cease use.
-One fatal case of an 11-year-old girl with a known asthmatic condition and who used shampoo containing only a small amount (0.2% pyrethrin) to wash her dog was documented.
+One fatal case was documented of an 11-year-old girl with a known asthmatic condition who had used shampoo containing only a small amount (0.2% pyrethrin) to wash her dog.
+However, it is unclear whether pyrethrin alone or trace allergenic oleoresin was responsible for triggering the fatal asthma attack.